lucatume/di52/README.md

     // $three === $four;

 ### Resolving unbound implementations
-The container will do its best to return an instance even when no bindigs about it have been set: if all the dependencies of a class are concrete classes or defaulted primitives than the container will take care of that.
+The container will do its best to return an instance even when no bindigs about it have been set: if all the dependencies of a class are concrete classes or primitives with a default value than the container will take care of that:

     // file ClassFour.php
     class ClassFour {